oaaees/LichessPuzzleStormAnalysis/README.md

 This is a Data Analysis project I've wanted to do since [Lichess](https://lichess.org) launched the [Puzzle Storm Feature](https://lichess.org/storm).
 If you are a Lichess player and want to know how good/bad your score is this is your place!

+You can now visit [Lichess Puzzle Storm Score Calculator](https://oaaees.github.io/LichessPuzzleStormAnalysis/) to check your expected highest score.

 ## Methodology

 This study was possible thanks to [Lichess Database](https://database.lichess.org/#standard_games) and [Lichess API](https://lichess.org/api)